 - 1. Insert basic views into the pruning graph (as root nodes). - 2.
 Project all pixels of all basic views to each additional view. - 3.
-Create the pruning mask for each additional view (cf. section 4.3.1.3). - 4.
+Create the pruning mask for each additional view (cf. Section 4.3.1.3). - 4.
 Select the additional view with maximum number of preserved pixels (to prefer larger patches). - 5.
-Insert selected additional view into the pruning graph (as a child node of all nodes already in graph) and stop if all the views are assigned to nodes in the pruning graph. - 6.
-Project all preserved pixels of selected view to remaining additional views. - 7.
-Update the pruning mask for each remaining additional view. - 8.
+If the current number of semi-basic views is lower than the semi-basic views limit (cf. Section 4.2.3.1), relabel the selected additional view to semi-basic. - 6.
+Insert the selected view into the pruning graph (as a child node of all nodes already in graph) and stop if all the views are assigned to nodes in the pruning graph.

+- 7. Project all preserved pixels of selected view to remaining additional views. - 8.
+Update the pruning mask for each remaining additional view. - 9.
 Go to 4.